kfc-manager/spotify-party/README.md

 make image
 ```

-to create a Docker Image.
 Before you can use the endpoints to control the queue, you have to hit the endpoint "/login".
-You will be redirected to Spotify's Authorization Website and have to login with your Spotify Account.
+You will be redirected to Spotify's Authorization Website
+and have to login with your Spotify Account.
 After that it should say "Authorization successful".
 The API now has an Access Token and you can use the other endpoints.
-The Token expires after 60 minutes and you have to request a new one with the method
+The Token expires after 60 minutes and you have to request a new one with the method explained.
-explained.
 This is due to the Spotify Authorization Flow (more to that below).
 If you also want to use my User Interface, navigate into [spotify-party/frontend/](https://github.com/kfc-manager/spotify-party/tree/main/frontend) and then use:

 ```